rytis-paskauskas/MiniQttSensor/README.md

 - ESP32 DevKit

 Use your private or any public MQTT broker.

-The payload is formatted in the form
+The payload is formatted as a JSON string
 ```text
 {measurement:{temperature: xx.xx,humidity: yy.yy}}
 ```